-PROJECT MANAGEMENT: Learn how to plan for your resources and bid on jobs so that you can increase your capacity and win more bids!
+PROJECT-BASED SKILLS: The Coursework takes a deeper dive in Project Estimation, planning and execution.
+Learn how to plan for your resources and bid on jobs so that you can increase your capacity and be more profitable!

-A cohort of 10 businesses will be selected to participate in the program.
+A cohort of up to 20 businesses will be selected to participate in the program.
 While there are many benefits to participating in this program, please note that participation in no way guarantees business or preferred treatment for future contracts or bids.